Masks and Respirators With Exhalation Valves Don't Protect Others

 By carlo January 27, 2025

 HAZWOPER (Hazardous Waste Operations and Emergency Response) training requirements apply to certain operations involving hazardous waste.
 These requirements dictate the amount, type and levels of training that employees working with hazardous waste must receive.
 The requirements for hazwoper training can be found in Cal/OSHA § 5192 and Federal 49 CFR 1910.120 .
 In general, there are three categories of hazmat operations, and specific training requirements for each.
-These three categories are hazmat site cleanup, emergency response, and operations at treatment, storage, and disposal facilities.
+These three categories are hazmat site cleanup, emergency response, and operations at treatment, storage, and disposal (TSDF) facilities.
 Site Cleanup Cleanup and removal work at sites that have been identified by a government agency (state, federal, or local) as having an accumulation of hazardous substances that creates a threat to the health and safety of individuals or the environment or both.
 General site workers removing hazmat with potential exposure to hazardous substances and health hazards shall have 40 Hours of Training + 3 Days Supervised Field Experience.
 General site workers in areas where hazard levels have been fully identified, exposures are below published safety limits, there are no health hazards, no possibility of an emergency release, and respirators are not required shall have 24 hours of training + 1 day supervised field experience.
 Occasional/limited site workers (such as those doing monitoring or surveying) and are unlikely to be exposed to dangerous levels of hazmat shall have 24 hours of training + 1 day supervised field experience.
 Supervisors of general site workers shall meet the same training requirements as that category of general site worker, plus have an additional eight additional hours of specialized hazardous waste operations management training.
 All categories of site cleanup workers shall have 8 hours of annual refresher training.
 Emergency Response Emergency response to releases of, or substantial threats of releases of, hazardous substances, regardless of location.
 Awareness Level (FRA): Basic awareness, recognize hazmat threat, call for help.
 Competence based, no hourly requirement.
 Operations Level (FRO): Defensive response, contain and limit the release.
-Competence based, or 8 hours of training required.
+8 hours of training required (or a competence-based option exists for experienced workers).
 Hazmat Technicians and Hazmat Specialists: Direct response to stop a release of hazardous substances.
 Training scope and duties varies depending on position/role.
 24 hours of training required.
 Incident Commander/Manager: Control and manage scene, implement response plans.
 24 hours of training required.
 All emergency response workers shall receive annual refresher training or evaluation to demonstrate competency in their required areas.
 TSDF Operations Operations at Hazardous Waste Treatment, Storage, and Disposal Facilities (TSDFs) Workers are required to have 24 hours of initial training, and 8 hours annual refresher training.

 Show More